Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What long-term economic factors will shape property prices in Addis Ababa?

-The top three long-term economic factors that will shape property prices in Addis Ababa over the next decade are the stability of inflation and the currency regime, the depth and accessibility of mortgage financing, and the degree of openness to foreign and diaspora capital.
+Over the next decade, the three long-term economic factors most likely to shape property prices in Addis Ababa are: the stability and direction of Ethiopia's inflation and currency regime, the depth and accessibility of the banking and mortgage market, and the degree to which the country attracts diaspora and foreign investment into real estate.

 You'll also find a much more detailed analysis in our pack about real estate in Addis Ababa.